Basic Usage

 In this short guide, we will go over the very basics of parsing assets through UAssetAPI.

-UAssetAPI targets .NET Standard 2.0, which means that UAssetAPI can be safely used with a variety of .NET Framework and .NET Core versions.
-We will start off in this specific guide by creating a new C# Console App project in Visual Studio, and we will target .NET Framework 4.7.2:
+UAssetAPI targets .NET 8.0, which means you will need the .NET 8.0 SDK to use UAssetAPI.
+We will start off in this specific guide by creating a new C# Console App project in Visual Studio, making sure we specifically target .NET 8.0:

 Once we have entered Visual Studio, we must add a new reference to our UAssetAPI.dll file.
 This can be done by right-clicking under "References," clicking "Add Reference," clicking "Browse" in the bottom right of the Reference Manager window, browsing to your UAssetAPI.dll file on disk, and clicking "OK".